ZhijieXiong/pyedmine/README.md

 - [More_Simple_Reinforcement_Learning](https://github.com/lansinuote/More_Simple_Reinforcement_Learning)
 - [Other paper code repositories](https://zhijiexiong.github.io/sub-page/pyedmine/paperCollection.html)

+## Contributing

+Thank you for your interest in and support for PyEdmine.
+We welcome all forms of community contribution, including reporting issues, suggesting improvements, submitting code enhancements, and sharing training results.

+### Before you begin

+Please read this README and the [project documentation](https://zhijiexiong.github.io/sub-page/pyedmine/document/site/index.html) to understand the project's goals, structure, and core workflow.

+### Report bugs or suggestions

+If you find a bug or have a suggestion, please open a GitHub **Issue**.
+Include the following information in the issue—the more detail, the better:

+- The PyEdmine version you used (for example, `v1.0.0`)
+- A description of the issue and steps to reproduce it
+- Error messages, logs, screenshots, or other relevant information

+### Recommend papers

+We welcome recommendations for educational data mining papers to be included among the models supported by this project.
+Please post your recommendation in the **[Feature Request Thread](https://github.com/ZhijieXiong/pyedmine/discussions/8)**.

+### Contribute code

+You can contribute code in either of the following ways:

+#### Submit a pull request directly

+This is suitable for small fixes or updates with no expected conflicts, such as:

+- Documentation updates
+- Simple bug fixes
+- Small feature enhancements that do not affect existing functionality

+Please ensure that your pull request includes:

+- A clear description and purpose of the change
+- Appropriate unit tests, when applicable
+- Clean formatting that follows the project's code conventions

+#### Discuss before contributing

+For larger changes, such as adding a model or modifying framework logic, we recommend that you:

+1. Describe your plan and design in an Issue.
+2. Reach agreement with the maintainers through discussion.
+3. Submit a pull request to facilitate review and collaboration.

+### Share pretrained model weights

+To share pretrained model weights, email 18800118477@163.com.

+Please include:

+- The model-weight file or a download link
+- The corresponding training script or documentation
+- Relevant parameter configuration and dependency information

+We will review the submission and consider integrating the weights.

+If you are submitting a new model that PyEdmine does not yet implement, first submit its implementation in a pull request, then notify us by email.

+### Code style and testing

+Please follow the code style used in this project.
+Good practices include, but are not limited to:

+- Maintaining consistent indentation and code structure
+- Adding or updating documentation comments and README content

+### Community code of conduct

+- Be friendly and respectful to others
+- State questions and ideas clearly
+- Welcome questions and help others

 ## Disclaimer

 PyEdmine is developed under the [MIT License](./LICENSE).
 All data and code in this project may be used only for academic purposes.